njmullen/FileShareServer/doc/usage.md

 ## Starting the UI

-Type `java RunUI <groupserver portnumber> <fileserver portnumber>` where <groupserver portnumber> and <fileserver portnumber> are optional integers for the desired ports to communicate with the group and file servers.
-Ommitting both integers will connect with the group server using port 8765, and the file server using port 4321.
-Ommiting the second integer will connect the group server with the entered integer, and the file server using port 4321.
+Type `java RunUI`, which will start the user interface.

-Once the UI is running, users can login and will be presented with a menu that gives two options: group operations and file operations.
+Once the UI is running, users will have the option to either specify a desired server, group server port, and file server port, or use the defaults ("localhost", 8765, 4321).
+Then, users can login and will be presented with a menu that gives two options: group operations and file operations.
 Group operations contain group functionality (add user/delete user/group management) and file operations contain file functionality (upload/download/etc)